HuTianQi/CoolImageView/README.md

 # CoolImageView
-A imageView  is similar to QQ that ImageView background picture can move up and down，But the function is more powerful than QQ
+A imageView  is similar to QQ that imageView background picture can move up and down，But the function is more powerful than QQ,it also supports left and right movement

 ##动态效果：